MarineEvoEcoLab/EecSeq/Protocol.md

 |**Total Volume**| **35 μl**|

-* Mix thoroughly by pipetting up and down several times to resuspend the beads.
+3. Mix thoroughly by pipetting up and down several times to resuspend the beads
-* Incubate the plate/tube at 20 °C for 30 min.
+4. Incubate the plate/tube at 20 °C for 30 min (room temperature), if the samples can be placed on an orbital shaker at 200rpm this is ideal
-* Proceed immediately to **1st Post-Ligation Cleanup**.
+5. Proceed immediately to **1st Post-Ligation Cleanup**

 ### Post-Ligation Cleanup